 - GoG's description of the Cancun safeguard: presents the GoG's description of the Cancun safeguards that serves to specify how the objectives encompassed in the broad language of the Cancun safeguards translate into concrete principles and objectives that are to be followed in the context of the implementation of REDD+ Actions, and which are anchored in the GoG's Policies Laws and Regulations (PLRs). - Safeguard Theme: presents the breakdown of the core elements of such description.
 Under each Safeguard Theme, the section presents the relevant: - Legal Framework: presents the relevant PLRs, which are the foundation through which the GoG guarantees the application of the Cancun safeguard theme throughout the implementation of the REDD+ actions.
-This sub-section also presents the specific legal framework of the key REDD+ actions implemented in this specific reporting period. - Institutional Framework: presents the institutional arrangements, mandates, and procedures in place, which facilitate the application of the Cancun safeguard theme throughout the implementation of the REDD+ actions.
-This sub-section also presents the specific institutional framework of the key REDD+ actions implemented in this specific reporting period.

-- Outcomes: presents specific outcomes that demonstrate conformance with the Cancun safeguard theme, and in consistency with the relevant legal and institutional framework.
-This sub-section also presents the specific outcomes in the context of the implementation of the key REDD+ actions in this specific reporting period. - Means of verification: presents the verification sources.
+This sub-section also presents the specific legal framework of the key REDD+ actions- as relevant. - Institutional Framework: presents the institutional arrangements, mandates, and procedures in place, which facilitate the application of the Cancun safeguard theme throughout the implementation of the REDD+ actions.
+This sub-section also presents the specific institutional framework of the key REDD+ actions- as relevant. - Outcomes: presents specific outcomes that demonstrate conformance with the Cancun safeguard theme, and in consistency with the relevant legal and institutional framework.
+This sub-section also presents the specific outcomes in the context of the implementation of the key REDD+ actions in this specific reporting period- as relevant. - Means of verification: presents the verification sources for each Theme.